-You’ve probably heard about them before and wondered “What on Earth is that?!”
+You may have heard about Epsom Salts before and wondered “What on Earth are they?”

 Epsom salt is actually magnesium sulfate, which therefore, makes it a great source of magnesium.
 Some thyroid patients will use these salts in a bath or foot soak instead of taking magnesium supplements.
 The magnesium is absorbed through the skin and in to the body.